 It would be best if you do not use Multivariate Testing when:

 - The volume of visitors landing on your website is less.
-This is because in an MVT test the combinations to test increase and it is important that you have a fairly big amount of traffic and conversions
+This is because in an MVT test, the combinations to test increase, and you must have a fairly big amount of traffic and conversions

 - You have less time to test because more element combinations require a longer to test

 When Should You Choose Multivariate over A/B?

-If your objective is to test the smaller elements instead of completely revamping your webpage with the intent of figuring out the element which makes the most impact on the conversion rate, you must use Multivariate Testing.
-Also, you need to be sure that there is enough traffic and conversions on your website.
+If your objective is to test the smaller elements instead of completely revamping your web page to figure out the element that makes the most impact on the conversion rate, you must use Multivariate Testing.
+Also, it would help if you were sure that there is enough traffic and conversions on your website.